jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 review
 *********************************************************************************

-I have a way to catch :ref:`Exceptions<Exceptions>` when I am testing and encountered the following
+I have a way to catch :ref:`Exceptions<Exceptions>` when in testing and encountered the following

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`